 I describe it as a parable: we have a problem.
 We have a lake (father) that has retained too much water (love, touch, emotions).
 We have a sea (son) that is running dry (love, touch, emotions).
 Lakes do not connect with seas directly; they connect via rivers and streams (channels).
 Our goal is to get the water from the lake to the sea.
 But unfortunately, there are many dams (disconnection, distance, distrust) blocking our path.
 So as a team, our goal is to identify the dams and find out which ones we can open up so that water can flow to the sea more naturally.

 For those in the gay community who think that evangelicals only want to change young people from gay to straight, this could not be further from the truth.
 What "I" want is to rebuild broken relationships.
 Yes, this can later serve as a 'bridge' through which a young man or woman one day surrenders their homosexuality to God (at God's initiative).
 But this 'bridge' is the same bridge that will help a husband and wife have a better marriage; it is the same 'bridge' that helps brothers and sisters get along better; it is the same 'bridge' that helps sons and daughters have a healthier relationship with their parents; and it is the same 'bridge' that helps young adults form more healthy and holistic romantic relationships into adulthood.
-In other words, relational orientation counseling can help bring health to any kind of relationship.
+In other words, healthy relational orientation can help bring healing to any kind of relationship.

-For those in the evangelical community who feel uncomfortable that I am not just stating outright that homosexuality is sinful, I ask you to look at my testimony.
+For those in the evangelical community who feel uncomfortable that I am not just stating outright that homosexuality is sinful, I ask you to pause.
 Second, I ask for your patience with young people dealing with homosexuality.
 Third, I ask you to consider your own sins.
 Fourth, I ask you to remember "Who" does the changing in our lives.
 As I consider my own sinfulness, I realize how much patience, tolerance and kindness (Romans 2:1-4) that God has given me (and continues to give me).
 Dare I fail or refuse to extend the same to others?
 Amen.

 I invite you to join me in having HOPE that relational repair between you and your son can and will happen.
 I have hope for you.
-This is NOT about shame and blame: this is about gaining a forward-looking strategy for letting our wounded sons know how deeply we love and accept them; just as they are.
-Amen.
+This is NOT about shame and blame: this is about gaining a forward-looking strategy for letting our sons know how deeply we love and accept them; just as they are.

 Click here to easily navigate to Part 2.